-If you claim the 50% special allowance on your new CAUTION vehicle, you cannot also claim the 30% special allowance.
+If you claim the 50% special allowance on your new vehicle, you cannot also claim the 30% special allowance.
 However, you can elect out of the 50% special allowance and the vehicle would then be eligible for the 30% special allowance.
 In addition, you can elect out of both the 50% and 30% special allowances.
 For more details, see below.

 50% special allowance.
-To qualify for the 50% special allowance, your new vehicle must have been acquired and placed in service after May 5, 2003.
+To qualify for the 50% special allowance, your new vehicle must have been acquired after May 5, 2003, and placed in service in 2004.
 If a written contract to acquire the vehicle existed before May 6, 2003, the vehicle does not qualify.
-To figure the amount of the 50% special allowance, complete the worksheet on page 6.
+To figure the amount of the 50% special allowance, complete the worksheet on this page.

 30% special allowance.
-To qualify for the 30% special allowance, your new vehicle must have been acquired and placed in service before May 6, 2003, or you have elected to claim the 30% special allowance for vehicles that would otherwise qualify for the 50% special allowance.
+If your new vehicle qualifies for the 50% special allowance, you can elect to claim the 30% special allowance instead.
 You may also be able to claim the 30% special allowance on a used vehicle that is first used in the active conduct of your trade or business in the Liberty Zone, but only if substantially all of your use of the vehicle was within that zone (for details, see Pub.
 946).
-To figure the amount of the 30% special allowance, complete the worksheet on page 6.
+To figure the amount of the 30% special allowance, complete the worksheet on this page.

 Election out.
-You may elect not to claim the special allowance for vehicles acquired and placed in service in 2003 by attaching a statement to your tax return indicating that you are electing not to claim the 50% or 30% special allowance for any such vehicles.
+You can elect not to claim the special allowance for vehicles acquired and placed in service in 2004 by attaching a statement to your tax return indicating that you are electing not to claim the 50% or 30% special allowance for any such vehicles.
 If you make this election, you may have a "depreciation adjustment" on these vehicles for the alternative minimum tax.
 The election must be made on a timely-filed original return (including extensions) or on an amended return filed within 6 months of the due date of the return (excluding extensions).
 If you file an amended return, write "Filed pursuant to section 301.9100-2" at the top of that return.

 Election to claim 30% instead of 50% special allowance.
-You may elect to claim the 30% special allowance instead of the 50% special allowance for vehicles acquired and placed in service after May 5, 2003, by attaching a statement to your tax return indicating that you are electing to claim the 30% instead of the 50% special allowance for 5-year property.
+You make the election by attaching a statement to your tax return indicating that you are electing to claim the 30% instead of the 50% special allowance for 5-year property.
 The election must be made on a timely-filed original return (including extensions) or on an amended return filed within 6 months of the due date of the return (excluding extensions).
 If you file an amended return, write "Filed pursuant to section 301.9100-2" at the top of that return.